The Issue: The validity of the Trinitarian translation.

 Claim

-Examination of the Evidence
+Examination of the Claim

 Hebrews 1:8 is a quotation of Psalm 45:6.
-The above translation of Hebrews 1:8 is an example of extreme Trinitarian translation bias.
+The above translation of Hebrews 1:8 is another example of extreme Trinitarian translation bias.
 Here they outrageously try to claim that God is addressing Jesus as "God."
 Their translation is not the most natural reading of the original Greek text and it crudely violates the context in order to promote Trinitarian doctrine.

 The Greek text literally reads, "the throne of you the god to the age of the age."
 The writer of Hebrews is simply saying that Jesus is exalted to the throne of God in heaven and as such he is not trying to demonstrate that "Jesus is God" but that Jesus has ascended to the throne of God and is therefore above the angels with all authority.